|Photo source: twitter.com/chipznuff|

 “Every single song is a juggernaut!
 It’s a great Hard Rock record.
 If you like Hard Rock and Pop mixed together, you’ve got to check out this album.
 It’s The Beatles on 10!
 There’s nothing but smash Hard Rock beyond belief, in-your-face recordings.”

-Only four month after the release of Hardrock Night, Chip was back with another record – his debut solo release, Perfectly Imperfect.
+Only four months after the release of Hardrock Night, Chip was back with another record – his second solo release, Perfectly Imperfect.
 A Rock/Powerpop masterpiece and easily one of the year’s finest albums, Perfectly Imperfect is Cheap Trick, The Beatles, Third Eye-era Redd Kross, The Posies, Squeeze, Jellyfish and Enuff Z’Nuff all rolled into one.
 (Frankly, the songwriting on this thing is downright stunning – among Chip’s best, and that’s really saying something.)
 Guests on the album include former Guns N’ Roses drummer Steven Adler (on the album’s sole cover – Mott the Hoople’s “Honaloochie Boogie”), Whitesnake’s Joel Hoekstra, Daxx Nielson of Cheap Trick and current Enuff Z’Nuff drummer Daniel Hill.

 "All songs are written as I see the world through my rose-colored glasses,” Chip says of the album.
 “It’s my heroin letter to the new generation!”

 That’s not all, folks.
-The summer of 2021 saw the release of Never Enuff: Rarities & Demos, a three-CD/four-LP box set on Deadline Music/Cleopatra Records that collects previously unreleased recording from back when Enuff Z’Nuff was just Chip and Donnie Vie putting down rough songs on four-and-eight-track recorders.
+The summer of 2021 saw the release of Never Enuff: Rarities & Demos, a three-CD/four-LP box set on Deadline Music/Cleopatra Records that collects previously unreleased recordings from back when Enuff Z’Nuff was just Chip and Donnie Vie putting down rough songs on four-and-eight-track recorders.
 (Chip plays guitar and live/programmed drums on several tracks in addition to bass.)
 Although the recordings obviously don’t boast the sheen of an Atco Records production, Never Enuff is still quite possibly the only box set in existence that doesn’t have one second of filler.
 Chip was thrilled to see these early numbers finally hit the public.